myshell-ai/MeloTTS/README.md

 ```

 ## License
-This library is under MIT License.
-Free for both commercial and non-commercial use.
+This library is under MIT License, which means it is free for both commercial and non-commercial use.

 ## Acknowledgement
 This implementation is based on several excellent projects, [TTS](https://github.com/coqui-ai/TTS), [VITS](https://github.com/jaywalnut310/vits), [VITS2](https://github.com/daniilrobnikov/vits2) and [Bert-VITS2](https://github.com/fishaudio/Bert-VITS2).
 We appreciate their awesome work!